dreaddymck/send-to-kodi/README.md

        HOST_NAME="$(hostname -I | awk '{print $1}')" #ipv4 if hostname is not visible
        HEIGHT="360"

-1. For a more polished experience, edit `send-to-kodi.desktop` and add your credentials.
+1. Edit `send-to-kodi.desktop` and add your credentials (optional).

 1. Copy to system folders:

        sudo cp send-to-kodi.sh /usr/local/bin/
        sudo cp send-to-kodi.desktop /usr/share/applications/

-1. Usage: send-to-kodi.sh [options] -r HOST:PORT [URL|FILE]

     Send a local or online video to Kodi.
 Run without URL to get a GUI.
 In the GUI, you may prepend an URL with ! to disable resolving (like -x).

 1. Options: